Aircraft Reactor Experiment: Operation and experiments

-At 4:19 P.M. on November 8, during the ascent to high power, the reactor was shut down due to high airborne radioactivity measurements in the basement.
+At 4:19 p.m. on November 8, during the ascent to high power, the reactor was shut down following high airborne radioactivity measurements in the basement.
 It appeared that the gas fittings to the main fuel pump were leaking fission-product gases and vapors into the pits, and the pits were leaking into the basement through defective seals in some electrical junction panels.
 A 2 in pipeline was run from the pits 1000 ft south into an uninhabited valley.
 Portable compressors and a jet were used to bring the pits to sub-atmospheric pressure for the rest of the experiment.
 The safety radiation detectors shut down the reactor a few times during restart and were withdrawn to be further away from the reactor.
 Eventually, the reactor started back up and reached high power.

 On November 12, operation of the reactor was demonstrated to Air Force and ANP personnel who had gathered at ORNL for a quarterly information meeting.
 Load following was demonstrated by turning the blowers on and off.
 With all operational objectives attained, the decision to cease operation was made.
 Colonel Clyde D. Gasser was visiting the lab at this time and was invited to officiate the termination of the experiment.
-At 8:04 P.M., he scrammed the reactor for the last time.

-Much information was published about the operation of the reactor, including detailed experimental logs, power traces, and a total of 33 lessons learned.
+At 8:04 p.m., he scrammed the reactor for the last time.
+Much information was published about the operation of the reactor, including detailed experimental logs, power traces, and 33 lessons learned.